harrypmdev/help-me-pest-control-website/README.md

 ###  Feature testing specific to mobile screen size

 The site has been tested on mobile, tablet, and laptop/PC screen sizes.
-The following is testing done on an Iphone XR (414x896) screen simulator, though other mobile screen sizes have been tried.
+The following is testing done on an iPhone XR (414x896) screen simulator, though other mobile screen sizes have been tried.

 |  Feature |  Testing action | Outcome |
 |---|---|---|